nigelpetargue/nigelpetargue/README.md

 *   🖥️  See my portfolio at [https://nigelpetargue.vercel.app/](http://nigelpetargue.vercel.app/)
 *   ✉️  You can contact me at [nigelpetargue@gmail.com](mailto:nigelpetargue@gmail.com)
 *   🚀  I'm currently working on [Sclique Technologies Website](http://scliquetechnologies.site)
-*   🧠  I'm learning Python Language
+*   🧠  I'm learning Artificial Intelligence
 *   🤝  I'm open to collaborating on Web Development
 *   ⚡  Passionate about learning, problem-solving, and turning ideas into impactful solutions.
 Always ready to embrace new challenges and technologies!### Skills
 <p align="left">